CLASSIFICATION NO. 748

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Basic principles and practices of personnel management, budgeting, purchasing and contract administration; mechanical operation, maintenance and repair of heavy duty trucks and trailer combinations; applicable State and Federal regulations pertaining to the reuse, dispersal and disposal of biosolids; environmental, traffic and safety laws, regulations and codes, rules and regulations governing the operation of double and triple axle trucks and tanker trailers; methods, practices and equipment used in the land application of biosolids.
+Working knowledge of: Basic principles and practices of personnel management, budgeting, purchasing and contract administration; mechanical operation, maintenance and repair of heavy duty trucks and trailer combinations; applicable State and Federal regulations pertaining to the reuse, application and disposal of biosolids; environmental, traffic and safety laws, regulations and codes, rules and regulations governing the operation of double and triple axle trucks and tanker trailers; methods, practices and equipment used in the land application of biosolids.

-Skill to: Coordinate completion of projects within established budget and time guidelines; incorporate team participation in decision making; promote individual agreement and group consensus on issues and problems; communicate effectively, both orally and in writing; understand and follow oral and written instructions; accurately document and compile reports pertaining to activities related to the processing, dispersal, disposal and reuse of biosolides; safely and efficiently operate a variety of light and heavy duty trucks, including gasoline and diesel powered, and tanker trailers to haul liquid biosolids throughout the County in urban and rural traffic situations; safely and efficiently operate light and heavy duty trucks and trailers to haul solid waste grit to disposal site; safely and efficiently operate residuals processing equipment and equipment used to load and unload trucks, including pumps, hoists and irrigation systems; safely and effectively operate equipment used in the collection and treatment of wastewater and stormwater; evaluate field conditions and determine best method of operation and biosolids application; ensure uniform biosolids application on fields; clear truck and trailer combinations bogged down in fields or other difficult field situations or adverse weather conditions, using chains, winch and related tools; perform manual tasks and routine maintenance on diesel engines and truck and trailer chassis; analyze and resolve sometimes complex issues and problems associated with application of biosolids and customer service; perform all required tasks during inclement weather; establish and maintain effective working relationships with customers, neighbors, the public and County employees.
+Skill to: Coordinate completion of projects within established budget and time guidelines; incorporate team participation in decision making; promote individual agreement and group consensus on issues and problems; communicate effectively, both orally and in writing; understand and follow oral and written instructions; accurately document and compile reports pertaining to activities related to the processing, application, disposal and reuse of biosolides; safely and efficiently operate a variety of light and heavy duty trucks, including gasoline and diesel powered, and tanker trailers to haul liquid biosolids throughout the County in urban and rural traffic situations; safely and efficiently operate light and heavy duty trucks and trailers to haul solid waste grit to disposal site; safely and efficiently operate residuals processing equipment and equipment used to load and unload trucks, including pumps, hoists and irrigation systems; safely and effectively operate equipment used in the collection and treatment of wastewater and stormwater; evaluate field conditions and determine best method of operation and biosolids application; ensure uniform biosolids application on fields; clear truck and trailer combinations bogged down in fields or other difficult field situations or adverse weather conditions, using chains, winch and related tools; perform manual tasks and routine maintenance on diesel engines and truck and trailer chassis; analyze and resolve sometimes complex issues and problems associated with application of biosolids and customer service; perform all required tasks during inclement weather; establish and maintain effective working relationships with customers, neighbors, the public and County employees.

 Possession of valid Class A Commercial Driver's License (CDL) with tank endorsement.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.